cr0mll/cyberclopaedia/Notes/Cryptography/Pseudorandom Generators (PRGs)/Pseudorandom Function Generators (PRFGs).md

 There exists a pseudorandom function $\textit{PRF}(idb: \mathbf{str}[S]) \to \mathbf{bit}$ which outputs a single bit, i.e. $l_{\text{out}} = 1$.
 ```

 As it turns out, such a pseudorandom function can be used to construct PRFs with any output length.
+TODO

 # Pseudorandom Function Generators (PRFGs)
 [Pseudorandom generators](index.md) produces pseudorandom strings, while pseudorandom function generators (PRFGs) produce pseudorandom functions.